UCSB-Library-Research-Data-Services/research-computing-data-docs/DOCS/DEVS/FINDER_MODULE.md

 ## Edit Page content / text / template:
 - In the directory for the module (Data Tools Explorer or Finder2 page), go to /templates/finder(2).html.twig
 - Here is the HTML for the page.
 If you are new to HTML, I recommend opening the corresponding web page on your browser (ie visiting the page Data Tools Explorer Page if that's the one you are editing), and see what text in the HTML corresponds to on the page, and change and edit the text.
+- To change the title, go to /finder{2}.routing.yml.  under finder(2).content: there is a variable called _title.
+Change that variable value to your desired title.

 ## Edit the Page CSS:
 - Most of the CSS is in /css/finder.css